ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/30-docker/70-workspace-build.md

 ## Using the workspace on a robot

-The ROS catkin workspace needs to be first extracted from the **transport image** and coppied into a shared docker volume.
+The ROS catkin workspace needs to be first extracted from the **transport image** and copied into a shared docker volume.
 Then, a container can be started using the **base image** and the workspace can be sourced and used to start your packages.

 Here is an example of a minimalistic compose session.